GaecKo/MDPSaver/README.txt

 HOW TO USE:
 -----------

+0) You need python install on your computer, it can be install from here: https://www.python.org/downloads/

 1) Extract everything from the folder to a safe location (not your desktop for example).

 2) In the extracted folder, you will see a run.cmd file, create a shortcut of by right-clicking/create shortcut.
 Name it and customize* it as you wish.